ebp-nor/genome-assembly-workshop-2022/09_FCS_GX.md

 After running the decontamination script, which foreign contaminants did you find?

-If you were unable to run it, you can take a look at the results of a previous run at `/projects/ec146/data/fcsgx/gsMetZobe_scaffolds_final.27328.taxonomy.rpt`and `/projects/ec146/data/fcsgx/gsMetZobe_scaffolds_final.27328.fcs_gx_report.txt`.
+If you were unable to run it, you can take a look at the results of a previous run at `/projects/ec146/data/fcsgx/gsMetZobe_scaffolds_final.27328.taxonomy.rpt`, `/projects/ec146/data/fcsgx/fcsgx.log` and `/projects/ec146/data/fcsgx/gsMetZobe_scaffolds_final.27328.fcs_gx_report.txt`.

 To remove contamination, you can do something like this:
 ```